VAxRAxD/VAxRAxD/README.md

 - 👀 I’m a Python Enthusiast

-- 🎓 Computer Engineering undergraduate at St. Francis Institute of Technology
+- 🎓 Bachelor of Engineering in Computer Engineering, <b>University of Mumbai</b>

 - 👨‍💻 Full-Stack Web Development & Software Testing